How Do I Talk to My Loved Ones About Senior Living?

 - Use humor when possible.

-- Stay calm, avoid anger, keep volume down.
+- Stay calm, avoid anger, and keep your volume down.

 - Be respectful.